timlod/loopmate/README.md

 Python does not make it easy to use multiple cores in a simple way: multi-threading happens on a single core only, and every thread may be impacted by the Global Interpreter Lock (GIL).
-The GIL is the main reason why it's usually not recommended to use Python for realtime audio - for example, if garbage collection happens to lock the callback thread at the wrong moment, this could lead to buffer underflow, and thus audio glitches.
+The GIL is the main reason why it's not recommended to use Python for realtime audio - for example, if garbage collection happens to lock the callback thread at the wrong moment, this could lead to buffer underflow, and thus audio glitches.

 To minimize load on the callback thread, `loopmate` uses two additional processes, meaning there are 3 cores the program can utilize: